-VII.
-BA3 STRATEGIC INVESTMENT SICAV FIRMITUDO FLEXIBLE STRATEGY
+X. BA3 STRATEGIC INVESTMENT SICAV FIRMITUDO FLEXIBLE STRATEGY

-The objective of the Sub-Fund is to offer to its shareholders an absolute positive return as high and as stable as possible, while using as a benchmark the Euribor 3M + 100 bps.
+The objective of the Sub-Fund is to offer to its shareholders an absolute positive return as high and as stable as possible.

 The Sub-Fund will achieve its investment policy by backing trends for growth and/or the volatility of the markets.
 This Sub-Fund invests primarily both in international bonds (convertible and non-convertible) and international equities, in treasury certificates, provided they are transferable securities issued in international markets, and in any other transferable securities officially listed for trading on an equities market, in money market instruments and options.